 I want to talk a little bit about, ’cause I said I would, in terms of monetizing your podcast.
 I hear a lot that people say, “Oh, you can’t monetize a podcast like you can YouTube.” and people think that because you know, with the podcast, you don’t have the YouTube partner program, you don’t have the YouTube monetization program.

 Whereas with YouTube, you do.
 I think you can be a lot more strategic about it.
-So for me personally, I decided to create a podcast as another asset in the business, right?
-So it is something that, you know, brands ask me, we can sponsor the podcast if you have one.
+For me personally, I decided to create a podcast as another asset in the business, right?
+It is something that, you know, brands ask me, we can sponsor the podcast if you have one.

 And it’s about how you position yourself, right?
-So if you go to a brand, let’s just take, if you go to a Sony, just for argument sake, I’m trying to have a brand.
+If you go to a brand, let’s just take, if you go to a Sony, just for argument sake, I’m trying to have a brand.
 And you said to Sony, “Hey, sponsor me.
 I’ve got a podcast”.